 It’s also worth keeping in mind that nothing is forever.
 Time out now to focus on your health could mean that you can return to something again in the future.
 Remember– without your health, you have nothing.
 Invest in it.

-5. Drugs aren’t the only option and they will only help you to a certain extent
+5. Drugs aren’t the only option FOR tREATING fIBROMYALGIA & they will only help you to a certain extent

 Even if they do work, it’s a case of being handed your prescription and off you go.
 Don’t accept that.

-Medications can play an important role but they are only one part of managing fibro
+Medications can play an important role but they are only one part of managing fibromyalgia

 I wish I had figured this out sooner and had realised that there are also alternatives to traditional medications.